Gadi Eisenkot: Biography

 Gadi Eisenkot was born in Tiberias, in northern Israel.
 He is the second of four children born to Meir and Esther Eisenkot, Jewish Moroccan immigrants from the town of Safi.
 His mother was born in Casablanca, and his father was born in Marrakesh.
 It is thought that the family name was originally Azenkot and was changed to Eisenkot by a clerk after his father immigrated to Israel.
 After his parents divorced, his father remarried and had four more children.

 Eisenkot grew up in the southern port city of Eilat, and studied at Goldwater High School, majoring in maritime studies.
 After high school he was drafted to the Israel Defense Forces (IDF) and served in the Golani Brigade.

-He graduated with a B.A. in History from Tel Aviv University and later completed a post-graduate degree at Haifa University in Political science.
+He graduated with a B.A. in history from Tel Aviv University and later completed a post-graduate degree at the University of Haifa in political science.

 Eisenkot is married and the father of five children.
 He currently resides in Herzliya.
 One of his children, Master Sergeant Gal Meir Eisenkot, was killed in the Gaza war in December 2023, at the age of 25.
 Two of his nephews were also killed in the war.
-One, Sergeant Maor Cohen Eisenkot, was killed a day after his son.
+One, Sergeant Maor Cohen Eisenkot, was killed a day after Eisenkot's son Gal.
 The other nephew, Captain Yogev Pazy, was killed in November 2024.